gardinbe/simple-directory-browser.php/README.md

 # simple index.php
-This is just a small alternative index.php to ones given by most web development environments, but I think it looks cleaner and nicer.
+This is just a small alternative index.php to ones given by most web development environments, but I think it looks nicer.

 Put it in the same directory as the directory used for your VirtualHost.